By: Terry Garrett

 How We Created a Shared Brand Worth $10 Million in Commercial Media Value

-Commercial media value of a brand derives from the sum of its use and consequent exposure to a population.
+Commercial media value equivalent of a brand derives from the sum of its use and consequent exposure to a population.
 Every time someone sees our brand, that's an impression.
 If they see it ten times a day, then that's ten impressions.
 If 1,000 people see it ten times each, that's 10,000 impressions, and so on.
-For example, when Savory Spice Shop on 5th and D Street displays GoLocal signs in their store (as they do), and if 100 customers a day are exposed to those signs, they generate 100 impressions each day, which is 31,200 per year (they're open six days per week).
+For example, when Kindred Fair Trade Gifts on 4th Street displays GoLocal signs in their store (as they do), and if 100 customers a day are exposed to those signs, they generate 100 impressions each day, which is 31,200 per year (they're open six days per week).
 When Oliver's Market places the GO LOCAL and Made Local logos in their newspaper ads, they generate impressions for the brand estimated at 7.8 million per year.